purplesprinklesdev/gera_docs/README.md

 This application is specifically designed for use in combination with Grant Career Center's existing proprietary technology and is *not* a broad student data processing solution.
 This documentation is intended for Grant employees and future maintainers of the software.

-GERA's code is property of Grant Career Center.
+GERA's source code is property of Grant Career Center.

 ## Table of Contents
 - For Users